Commentary|Videos|May 16, 2026

 Pharmacy technicians are vital to obesity care, improving access, adherence, and patient engagement in increasingly complex treatment pathways.

-In an interview with Pharmacy Times, Logan Franck, PharmD, BCACP, clinical assistant professor at the University of Nebraska Medical Center (UNMC) College of Pharmacy, highlighted the expanding and essential role of pharmacy technicians in obesity care, particularly in improving medication access, patient engagement, and care coordination.
+In an interview with Pharmacy Times, Logan Franck, PharmD, BCACP, clinical assistant professor at the University of Nebraska Medical Center (UNMC) College of Pharmacy in Omaha, highlighted the expanding and essential role of pharmacy technicians in obesity care, particularly in improving medication access, patient engagement, and care coordination.

 He emphasized that technicians are evolving from traditional dispensing roles into more active participants in patient care.
-By maintaining up-to-date knowledge of medication access pathways and treatment options, technicians can help expedite therapy initiation and reduce delays in care.
-Their involvement is especially valuable given the complexity and cost associated with modern obesity pharmacotherapy.
+By maintaining up-to-date knowledge of medication access pathways and treatment options, technicians can expedite therapy initiation and reduce delays in care.
+Their involvement is especially valuable given the complexity and cost of modern obesity pharmacotherapy.

 Additionally, Franck underscored the importance of lifestyle interventions, including diet and exercise, as essential components of obesity management alongside pharmacotherapy.
 Educating technicians on these elements allows for more comprehensive patient support.